froi/add_invite_user/README.md

 - `PARSING_RULES_PATH`: The path to the GitHub Issue parsing rules.
 For more info on the contents of this file please see the [Parsing Rules](#parsing-rules) section below.
 - `USER_ROLE`: The default role to apply to the user being invited to the organization.
 We recommend using `direct_member`.
 Please use caution when changing this value, you could give users too much privileges to your organization.

+### Outputs

+This action has two output variables to help you create composable workflows.

+- message: This outputs a success or failure message.
+This will help you use another action to post messages to an issue.
+See example [Actions workflow](#example-workflow---add-new-user-to-org-with-outputs) below.
+- stepStatus: This outputs the status of this step.
+There are two possible values `success` and `failed`.
+With this status you can now configure your workflow file to not end the job on an error.
+See example [Actions workflow](#example-workflow---add-new-user-to-org-with-outputs) below.

 ### Environment Variables

 - `ADMIN_TOKEN`: Personal Access Token (PAT) of a member of the organization that has owner privileges.